-There are a variety of sources of information NIDA uses to monitor the prevalence and trends regarding drug abuse in the United States.
-The resources below cover a variety of drug related issues, including information on drug usage, emergency room data, prevention and treatment programs, and other research findings.
+NIDA uses multiple sources to monitor the prevalence and trends regarding drug use in the United States.
+The resources on this webpage cover a variety of drug-related issues, including information on drug use, emergency room data, prevention and treatment programs, and other research findings.
+Read the DrugFacts.

-Abuse of tobacco, alcohol, and illicit drugs is costly to our Nation, exacting more than $740 billion annually in costs related to crime, lost work productivity and health care.**
+Use and misuse of tobacco, alcohol, and illicit drugs is costly to our nation, exacting billions of dollars annually in costs related to crime, lost work productivity, and health care.
+View the data tables.

-Results from a yearly survey of teenagers conducted by the University of Michigan's Institute for Social Research and funded by NIDA.
-(Survey results, updated each autumn.)
+This yearly survey of teenagers measures drug and alcohol use and related attitudes among adolescent students nationwide.
+It is conducted by the University of Michigan's Institute for Social Research and funded by NIDA.
+Survey results are updated each autumn.
 View survey results and MTF publications.

 National Survey on Drug Use and Health (NSDUH)

 NSDUH is conducted every year in all 50 states and the District of Columbia and is directed by Substance Abuse and Mental Health Services Administration (SAMHSA).
 The survey provides up-to-date information on tobacco, alcohol, and drug use, mental health, and other health-related issues among people ages 12 and over.
 View the National Survey of Drug Use and Health, Trends in Prevalence of Various Drugs Table.
 Survey information can be found on the SAMHSA website.

 NDEWS monitors drug use trends in 12 sentinel communities across the United States.

 CDC WONDER (Wide-ranging Online Data for Epidemiologic Research) makes CDC information resources available to public health professionals and the public at large.
 NIDA has compiled data on drug overdose deaths from this resource.
 Please note that not all drug types are reported in this data set.